 Responsible for directing, coordinating, and supervising State Department operations such as foreign assistance and civilian response programs.

-Brian McKeon is President Biden’s nominee to be Deputy Secretary of State for Management and Resources.
+Brian McKeon is the Deputy Secretary of State for Management and Resources.

 Mr. McKeon previously served in the Obama administration as deputy principal Under Secretary of Defense for Policy from 2014 to 2017 and as Chief Operations Officer turned- Executive Secretary of the National Security Council.
 McKeon is currently the executive director of the Penn Biden Center at the University of Pennsylvania.